 Health and Safety

-Avalon recognizes the importance of strong leadership in health and safety and provides the resources necessary to develop and implement the health and safety policies and programs at the Nechalacho Project.
+Avalon recognizes the importance of strong leadership in health and safety and provides the resources necessary to develop and implement the health and safety policies and programs at the Nechalacho property.
 This includes, but is not limited to, clear roles and responsibilities, training, risk management, emergency response and reporting requirements.

 When the project is active, all workers must attend a safety meeting at the start of shift to discuss how to safely conduct the work planned for that day.
 Once a week, there are joint safety meetings for all workers at the site where general safety aspects are discussed.
 Special safety meetings are called if a new high risk activity occurs.
 Any incidents are immediately reported to Avalon’s VP Exploration who also reviews any potential health and safety risks, issues or near misses with the crew every week when the project is active.